 Stephen Timmins has spent a significant portion of his adult life working in television, although colleagues and friends felt that “working” was too strong a word to use and he, himself, declines to call it a career.
 He has been in his time an ITV Executive Producer, a BBC Producer and, through his Independent Production Company, was jointly responsible for launching the UK’s first national cable channel and then floating a public company that owned an international science channel.
 For his sins he even produced classic rock videos.

-From April 2021 Stephen Timmins’ books will be published by Diamond Books, an independent book publisher.
+Stephen Timmins’ books are now published by Diamond Books, an independent book publisher.
 Diamond Books avowed aim is to introduce new crime series and serials to the marketplace.

 The first volume of his thriller series, The Fortieth Step, was published by Diamond Books in April 2021.

-The second volume – The Fortieth Step – Revenge – has also been published and the third – The Fortieth Step – Promise – is due out later in 2021
+The second volume – The Fortieth Step – Revenge – has also been published and the third – The Fortieth Step – Promise – is due out in Spring 2022

-Also to be published in 2021 is the historical series, Stanwood House.
+Also to be published in 2022 is the first book in the historical Stanwood House series.

 Volume One ~ Flora’s War